twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **KerningShowGridLines** – Displays grid lines.
 Default is on.

 ### Last Time, Most Recently Used Files, Most Recently Used Projects
 * **File_#** – Include fonts from last time or fonts and/or projects in the **File: Reopen** menu whereas the last character (#) is a number.
-Old versions stores up to 7 files while recent versions stores up to 20 fonts and/or projects.
+Old versions stores up to 7 files while recent versions stores up to 26 fonts and 10 projects.
 The **File: Reopen** menu will appear empty (recent versions) or dimmed (old versions) if the above keys are removed or if **Clear file list** is selected from the menu.
 When `OnStartupOpenFonts` is enabled, nothing is opened if removed.

 ### Metrics (used in `TAUTOMETRICSFORM`)
 * **AutoMetricsExcludeEmptyGlyphs** – Used with **Additional Options: Exclude empty glyphs (recommended)**.